-The indicators of progression describe the knowledge, skills, and understandings that students should be demonstrating in the Planning for practice component of the Technology learning area.
+The indicators of progression describe the knowledge, skills, and understandings that students should be demonstrating in the Technological systems component of the Technology learning area.

 Indicators are provided for each level of the curriculum and are accompanied by guidance for teachers.

 In this video students describe the technological systems they created and the components of those systems.